remiblancher/qpki/docs/HSM.md

 QPKI supports Hardware Security Modules (HSMs) via PKCS#11 to protect CA private keys and perform signing operations without key extraction.

-**Security guarantee**: QPKI never accesses or exports private keys stored in an HSM.
-All cryptographic operations are delegated to the HSM.

-**Security invariant**: The signing algorithm is selected by QPKI policy and certificate profiles, never inferred from the HSM key type.

 > **Status**: HSM support is currently under development.
 The PKCS#11 integration is designed but not yet fully implemented.

 ## Architecture